PuzzleBot/Cminus-Compiler/README.md

 is implemented.
 In addition, since some java files are generated automatically, they may contain variables that are not used, which are safe to ignore in the compilation process.

+** LIMITATIONS **

+- All functions must end in a return, including void functions
+- Array indexes are not checked for out of bounds references